ionic-team/stencil-site/src/docs/components/host-element.md

 The `@Element()` decorator is how to get access to the host element within the class instance.
 This returns an instance of an `HTMLElement`, so standard DOM methods/events can be used here.

-If you need to update the host element in response to prop or state changes, you should do so using the `hostData` method.

 ```tsx
 import { Element } from '@stencil/core';